 When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.
-Subsequent expenditure relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.
+Subsequent expenditure relating to property, plant and equipment is capitalised only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.

-The cost of property, plant and equipment not available for use before such date are disclosed under capital work- in-progress.
+The cost of property, plant and equipment not available for use before such date are disclosed under capital work- in-progress, a) Arrangements where the Company is the lessee